Law Enforcement and Justice Administration

 Click Here to know when and where meetings are being held

 Many students in all disciplines, including law enforcement and justice administration, do not realize the full potential of their employment options.
 Western Illinois University's School of Law Enforcement and Justice Administration strives to prepare students for prospective jobs within the criminal justice system in a number of ways.
-Besides building a solid educational foundation for future law enforcement employees, the School of LEJA offers opportunities for students to discover their marketability.
-The following are eight organizations within the school that offer students the chance to interact with fellow LEJA students, practitioners, and professors:
+Besides building a solid educational foundation for future law enforcement employees, the School of LEJA public safety arena offers opportunities for students to discover their marketability.
+The following are ten organizations within the school that offer students the chance to interact with fellow LEJA students, practitioners, and professors:

 Alpha Phi Sigma (National Honor Society for Criminal Justice)

 The Western Illinois University Omicron Epsilon Chapter of Alpha Phi Sigma is a nationally recognized division of the National Criminal Justice Honor Society.
 APS has guest speakers from local, state, and federal criminal justice agencies and contributes to local and national community service projects.
-In the past, there have been presentations on a variety of topics from private and public organizations.
-Applications can be downloaded from the national website.

 American Society for Industrial Security (ASIS)